-The Cialis 20 mg (or Viagra/Levitra) should be taken three time a week 6 weeks post operation before bedtime.
-The reason for this is that during your sleep cycle your brain stimulates night time erections.
-Immediately after surgery it is unlikely that you will have rigid night time erections, however, taking cialis at night allows for improved blood flow to the penis during these stimulation periods.
+The Cialis (Tadalafil) 5 mg (or Viagra/Levitra) should be taken daily post operation before bedtime.
+The former is a long acting tablet and it therefore ensures that he medication is present for a 24-hour period on a daily basis.
+During your sleep cycle your brain stimulates nighttime erections.
+Immediately after surgery it is unlikely that you will have rigid nighttime erections, however, taking cialis at night allows for improved blood flow to the penis during these stimulation periods.

-If you have an NHS GP, you are eligible to receive prescriptions for ED therapies at NHS expense.
-The regulations governing this are set out in Health Service Circular HSC1999/148, which can be found on the Department of Health's website.
-A written recommendation for this to your GP can be sent at your request.
+If you have an NHS GP, you are eligible to receive prescriptions for some ED therapies at NHS expense.
+The regulations governing this are set out in Health Service Circular HSC1999/148, which can be found on the Department of Health’s website.

 Men who wish to keep open the option of fathering children after surgery should consider storing frozen semen samples, collected before surgery.
 If you do not arrange to have semen samples stored before surgery, it might still be possible to collect sperm samples by needle aspiration from the testis after surgery, for use in an in vitro fertilization (IVF) procedure .